BZoennchen/supercollider-book/_build/html/_sources/chapters/preamble/lost-futures.md

 Reality takes precedence, our narratives about it follows.
 Importantly, the distribution of resources calls for negotiation, which in turn necessitates bureaucracy.
 The undemocratic impulse to free oneself from bureaucracy continually presents an alluring prospect to those committed to realizing their ideal version of a "good" society.
 Consequently, the collective drive lost steam, leading to widespread disillusionment among artists.
-Rather than seeking to change existing power structures and material realities, they redirected their efforts toward critiquing the status quo through personal expressions -- as liberal vehicle.
+Rather than seeking to change existing power structures and material realities, they redirected their efforts toward critiquing the status quo through personal expressions---as liberal vehicle.

 Fisher wrote in an essay (2013) about this failure:

 >The Sixties counterculture might now have been reduced to a series of 'iconic' -- overfamiliar, endlessly circulated, dehistoricized -- aesthetic relics, stripped of political content, but Willis’s work stands as a painful reminder of leftist failure.
 As Willis makes clear in her introduction to [her 1981 book] *Beginning to See the Light*, she frequently found herself at odds with what she experienced as the authoritarianism and statism of mainstream socialism.
 While the music she listened to spoke of freedom, socialism seemed to be about centralization and state control.
 The story of how the counterculture was co-opted by the neoliberal Right is now a familiar one, but the other side of this narrative is the Left’s incapacity to transform itself in the face of the new forms of *desire* to which the counterculture gave voice. -- Mark Fisher

 One could argue that the communalist movement triggered a shift away from traditional politics.
-It redirected the attention to the self -- an existential move -- as the foundation of political change, aligning closely with the rising tide of neoliberal ideology, i.e. the liberation of the market from the state, and the Left had no answer to that.
+It redirected the attention to the self---an existential move---as the foundation of political change, aligning closely with the rising tide of neoliberal ideology, i.e. the liberation of the market from the state, and the Left had no answer to that.
 Whereas JFK once spoke of *obligations* to society, Reagan and Clinton advocated for *personal responsibility* as the ultimate solution to numerous societal issues.
 Not to mention that during this period, dictators, supported by neoliberal ideology and U.S. exceptionalism, subjugated their citizens in South America to "free" the market at the cost of material realities of normal citizen.